Eldeston/Creative-Computing/Year 1/Classes/Digital Storytelling/Assessments/Assessment 01 - The Journey of an Engineer.md

 	A. Robots (2005)
 	B. My own projects
 V. It is our turn.

+I. Papers and Drawings
+	A. Childhood
+	B. Craftsmanship
+II.
+The Inspiration
+	A. Dad
+	B. Confidence
+III.
+See a need, fill a need
+	A. Robots (2005)
+	B. My own projects
+IV.
+It is our turn.
 # Key Characters: Humility and Servitude
 ## Introduction
 Hi, my name is Frem, I go by the penname Eldeston.
 I am the founder of **FlameRender Studios.** This is the story of how my work as a shader developer came into being from papers and drawings to lights and shadows.